 Impact on Inheritance Tax

-By making informed decisions about gifts between spouses, couples can effectively manage their inheritance tax liabilities.
-It’s crucial to consider these strategies as part of a comprehensive estate planning approach.
+By making informed decisions about gifts between spouses — and to the next generation — couples can effectively manage their inheritance tax liabilities.
+It’s crucial to consider these strategies as part of a comprehensive estate planning approach rather than relying solely on the spousal exemption.

 Planning for Inheritance Tax as a Couple

 As a married couple, planning for inheritance tax is crucial to ensure that your assets are passed on to your loved ones without unnecessary tax burdens.
-Effective planning can make a significant difference in preserving your estate.
+As Mike Pugh often says, “Plan, don’t panic” — and the earlier you start, the more options are available to you.

 Strategies for Minimising Tax

 Another key strategy is to review and adjust your estate plan regularly.
-Changes in tax laws, personal circumstances, or financial situations can impact the effectiveness of your estate plan.
+Changes in tax laws (such as the upcoming inclusion of inherited pensions in IHT from April 2027), personal circumstances, or financial situations can impact the effectiveness of your estate plan.

 Importance of Professional Advice

-By working with experienced advisors, married couples can ensure that their estate plan is comprehensive, up-to-date, and aligned with their wishes.
-This not only provides peace of mind but also helps in safeguarding the financial future of their loved ones.
+By working with experienced estate planning professionals, married couples can ensure that their estate plan is comprehensive, up-to-date, and aligned with their wishes.
+Trusts are not just for the rich — they’re for the smart.
+And the peace of mind that comes from knowing your family is protected?
+That’s priceless.

 The Impact of the Residence Nil Rate Band

-Understanding the Residence Nil Rate Band is crucial for effective married couple inheritance tax planning.
-This additional allowance can significantly reduce the inheritance tax liability when a residence is passed to direct descendants.
+Understanding the Residence Nil Rate Band (RNRB) is crucial for effective inheritance tax planning for married couples.
+This additional allowance can significantly reduce the IHT liability when a qualifying residential property is passed to direct descendants.

 Key Features of the Residence Nil Rate Band

-• Residence Condition: The property must have been the deceased’s residence at some point to qualify for this allowance.
+- Residence Condition: The property must have been the deceased’s residence at some point during their ownership.
+It doesn’t have to be their main residence at the date of death — for example, it still qualifies if they’ve moved into care.

 Eligibility Criteria

-To benefit from the Residence Nil Rate Band, certain conditions must be met.
-These include:
+To benefit from the Residence Nil Rate Band, certain conditions must be met:

-2. The property must be inherited by direct descendants.
+- The property or its sale proceeds must be inherited by direct descendants — not siblings, friends, or charities.

-3. The estate must not exceed the taper threshold, or the allowance will be reduced.
+- The estate must not exceed the taper threshold of £2,000,000, or the RNRB will be progressively reduced.

-By understanding and utilizing the Residence Nil Rate Band effectively, married couples can significantly reduce their inheritance tax liability, ensuring more of their estate is passed on to their loved ones.
+By understanding and utilising the Residence Nil Rate Band effectively, married couples can significantly reduce their inheritance tax liability, ensuring more of their estate is passed on to their children and grandchildren.

 How to Value Your Estate

 Accurately valuing your estate can significantly impact your inheritance tax liability.
-Valuing your estate is not just about adding up the value of your assets; it’s about understanding the complex rules surrounding inheritance tax, including spouse exemption inheritance tax.
+It’s not just about adding up the value of your assets — it’s about understanding which exemptions, reliefs, and deductions apply to your specific circumstances.

 Identifying and Valuing Assets